-- Take your gefitinib tablets as prescribed once daily, at the same time every day.
-You may take your medication on an empty stomach or with food and a large glass of water or juice.
-If you have difficulty tolerating it, for example, if it causes a stomach ache, take it while you eat. - Tablets must be taken whole.
-Do not chew, split or crush the tablets. - If you forget a dose, you may take it as soon as you remember if less than 12 hours have passed since the missed dose.
-Do not double your next dose.
-Try, however, to take your pills at the same time every day and in the same way (either with or without food).
+- Take your alectinib capsules as prescribed twice daily at the same time every day.
+You should take your medication with food. - Capsules must be taken whole.
+Do not open the capsules. - If you forget a dose, you should note take an extra dose.
+You should just take your next dose according to your usual schedule.
+Try, however, to take your pills at the same time every day and in the same way (with food).